gocd/docs.go.cd/advanced_usage/properties.md

 ---
 description: Properties provide a simple way of collecting metrics over time.
 GoCD sets standard properties.
 You can also set properties using the GoCD REST APIs.
-keywords: Properites, API, Standard properties
+keywords: Properties, API, Standard properties
 ---